zytzagoo/plista/readme.txt

 	* improved styles for admin page
 	* possibility to change widget style for mobile design (wptouch required)
 	* possibility to set a default image

+1.3.1 @ 12-08-2011
+	* plista_integration function is no global available